GenomicsAotearoa/Kakapo/README.md

 # Methods

-## Assembly_Procedures
+## 00_Assembly_Procedures
-Masking, sorting, and initial gene prediction (not final)
+Downloads the assembly.
+Assembly from NCBI is already masked, although we may want to identify repeats for use in the publication.

-## QC & Adapter Trimming
+## 01_QC: QC & Adapter Trimming
 In QC Folder

-Adapter Trimming, base quality trimming, and merging performed with [AdapterRemovalV2](https://github.com/MikkelSchubert/adapterremoval).
+Adapter Trimming, base quality trimming, and merging performed FASTP and with [AdapterRemovalV2](https://github.com/MikkelSchubert/adapterremoval).
 FastQC is run on both pre-processed (MultiQC_1) and post-processed (MultiQC_2).
-QC Results are/will be available on our [Google Drive](https://drive.google.com/open?id=1rKB0EycINaNLAhBBjduaOGPyt-RJrllz).
+QC Results are be available on [Google Drive](https://drive.google.com/open?id=1rKB0EycINaNLAhBBjduaOGPyt-RJrllz).
+Right click and select "Download" then open the downloaded file.

+## 02_Alignments_to_Reference
+BWA Mapping to align each lane of sequencing to the reference genome.
+Samples are renamed to the bird name + lane number.
+MultiQC report generated for alignment statistics is available on Google Drive.

+## 03_Reference_SNPs
+FreeBayes, DeepVariant, and ... one more.

-## Structural Variation
+## 10_de_novo_assemblies
-### ChrZ --> for a specific group
+Early stages of testing....

 ## Other Analyses
 TBD